Jazqa/kwin-quarter-tiling/README.md

 - Tiles windows
 - Maintains the tiled layout when windows are interacted with
 - Automatically creates and switches virtual desktops
-- Keybindings for moving windows within the script
+- Shortcuts for moving windows within the script
-- Keybinding for excluding windows
+- Shortcut for excluding windows
 - **NOTE: You might have to bind the keys manually.
-To bind shortcuts go to settings -> shortcuts -> global shortcuts -> kwin and search for "Quarter" to find all the script specific shortcuts!**
+To do so, go to settings --> shortcuts --> global shortcuts --> kwin and search for "Quarter" to find all the script specific shortcuts!**

 ## Screenshots